Tylopilus alboater: Description

 The spores are oval to ellipsoid in shape, smooth, hyaline (translucent), and measure 7–11 by 3.5–5 μm.
 The basidia are club-shaped, four-spored, and measure 15–24 by 6–7.5 μm.
 Pleurocystidia (cystidia found on the tube faces) are irregularly club-shaped, with dimensions of 20–36 by 7–10 μm, while cheilocystidia (found on the tube edge) are club-shaped, rare, occur singly, and measure 18–32 by 7–9 μm.
 Although rare, there are also caulocystidia (occurring on the stem) that are arranged in groups, and which measure individually 24–30 by 6–9 μm.
 Clamp connections are absent from the hyphae of T. alboater.

 Tylopilus alboater is an edible mushroom with a pleasant odor and a mild taste.
-It is considered one of the best of the edible Tylopilus—a genus that is usually associated with bitter-tasting, unpalatable species.
+It is considered one of the best of the edible Tylopilus—a genus that is usually associated with bitter-tasting species.
 Frying slices of the mushroom brings out a "delicate, earthy, nutty flavor"; longer frying times make the cap "pleasantly crisp".
 The mushrooms can be used in mushroom dying.